erich-m/drive/README.md

 ## DRIVE LAB FASTEXPORT Project Version 1

 Scenario Configuration:
-    In the Main script of the scenario, two things are required to run the fastexport script.
+    In the Main script of the simulation, right click on the top line of the script.
+Navigate to "Insert Include".
-    First, create a rule: isScriptActivated.
-It will ask for a script name.
-Type "Main".
-    Next, add an action: executeScript.
-It will ask to select a script file.
-Click the "..." and navigate to this folder.
-Select the "fastexport.py" script

-    And thats it!
+    Then search for the file path "C:\OKTAL\SCANeRstudio_1.6\data\GUELPH_DATA_1.6\script\include" and select fastexport.inc.

-    To set up the configuration for the data to be collected, use the export-configurator.exe located on the desktop to set up the fields to collect
+    This will set up the simulation to record the data from the configuration file